Lab 06 — Layout 2/2

 DRC Report

 Some DRC warnings are derived from issues inherent to the component footprints used.
 These can only be resolved by adjusting the footprint accordingly (just like with the ERC warnings that were inherent to the symbols being used).
 Luckily however, the component footprints provided for layout have been previously verified to be successfully manufacturable, so DRC warnings that caused by features within a component footprint can be ignored.
-Note that you should pay special attention to whether a DRC warning is inherent/within a component’s symbol, in which it can be ignored, or if it is caused by the interaction of multiple parts or features (e.g., traces, holes, pours), in which it must be resolved.
+Note that you should pay special attention to whether a DRC warning is inherent/within a component’s symbol, in which it can often be ignored, or if it is caused by the interaction of multiple parts or features (e.g., traces, holes, pours), in which it must be resolved.

 KiCad DRC